Winner of the 2018 & 2109 International SEAL Award for Environmental Journalism

-I have been an independent environmental journalist for more than 20 years, and author of a new book Your Water Footprint: The Shocking Facts Behind Our Thirst for Earth’s Most Precious Resource
+Author of National Book Award winning Your Water Footprint: The Shocking Facts Behind Our Thirst for Earth’s Most Precious Resource

 A co-winner of the 2012 Prince Albert/United Nations Global Prize for Climate Change and Environment Reporting.

-Based outside of Toronto (Uxbridge), I am the international science and environment correspondent for the Rome-headquartered Inter Press Service News Agency (IPS), the world’s 6th largest global news agency.
+For over a decade I was the international science and environment correspondent for the Rome-headquartered Inter Press Service News Agency (IPS), the world’s 6th largest global news agency.

 My IPS articles have been published in over 500 newspapers and magazines all over the world reaching an estimated 200 million readers in up to 20 languages.
 IPS news is also broadcast by over 1000 radio stations, potentially targeting over 150 million listeners.

-I also write for IPS affiliate, Tierramerica, located in Mexico City and IPS bureaus in Johannesburg and New Delhi.
+I also wrote for IPS affiliate, Tierramerica, located in Montevideo and IPS bureaus in Johannesburg and New Delhi.